7 Gold

-7 Gold is an Italy-based syndicated television network founded in 1999 by the Italian businessmen Giorgio Tacchino, Giorgio Galante and Luigi Ferretti, owned by some its affiliated, and operates as a broadcast network.
-It airs TV series, movies, news and weather bulletins, political and sports debates programs and infomercials.
+7 Gold is an Italy-based syndicated television network founded in 1999 by Italian businessmen Giorgio Tacchino, Giorgio Galante and Luigi Ferretti.
+Currently operating as a broadcast network, it airs TV series (the only one as of 2026 being The Adventures of Shirley Holmes), movies (occasionally), news and weather bulletins, political and sports debates programs and infomercials.

 History

-It was founded on 31 May 1999 under the name Italia 7 Gold by the entrepreneurs Giorgio Tacchino, Giorgio Galante and Luigi Ferretti, respectively owners of Telecity, Telepadova and Sestarete, three broadcasters already affiliated to Italia 7 (from which Europa 7 was born), after Francesco Di Stefano, founder of Europa 7, it took part in the frequency assignment tender thus renouncing the syndication of local broadcasters which until then had broadcast the Europa 7 signal as they would have become useless.
+7 Gold was founded on 31 May 1999 under the name Italia 7 Gold by entrepreneurs Giorgio Tacchino, Giorgio Galante and Luigi Ferretti, the respective owners of Telecity, Telepadova and Sestarete, three broadcasters already affiliated to Italia 7 (from which Europa 7 was born).
+The trio decided to create the network after Francesco Di Stefano, founder of Europa 7, participated in the tender for the assignment of frequencies for a national network, thus renouncing the syndication of local broadcasters which until then had broadcast the Europa 7 signal as they would have otherwise become useless.

 The station is based in Assago, in the Milanese hinterland, which runs alongside the Castelletto d'Orba office in Piedmont.
 The network director is Giorgio Galante of Telepadova.

 On 15 February 2001, with the match PSV-Parma, Italia 7 Gold was the first circuit of local broadcasters to broadcast a UEFA Cup Round of 16.

 On 24 June 2001, when Telemontecarlo became La7, the publisher of the network warned Telecom Italia, owner of the nascent network, from using the name with the number "7" threatening legal actions and polemically marking their broadcasts with a logo bearing the words "La Sette" together with the official one, but the story did not have any sequel.

 Initially visible only in northern Italy, it spread a few years later to almost the whole national territory, registering a growing audience which, according to the Auditel surveys, reached peaks of 1.5%, especially in the evening and at night.
 In the summer of 2006, Telecity took the name Italia 7 on video with a different design from that of the old circuit instead of that of 7 Gold.
 The various conductors, furthermore, indicate the circuit now with that name.
 Since September 2006, after the 7 Gold name returned during the summer with a brand similar to the one there was for Italia 7, they have been using the golden logo.